Cassidy Rain Berghoff didn’t know that the very night she decided to get a life would be the night her best friend would lose his.

 Q: What first inspired you to write this story?

 A: When I was fifteen, a boy from my high school died suddenly of a previously undetected heart defect.
-I was standing right there when it happened and found myself long haunted by that day.
+I was standing right there at the track meet when it happened and found myself long haunted by that day.
 As I finally began my first novel, I considered the long-time healing required by the loss of a loved one.
 Setting that theme in a contemporary Native American setting was a natural, simply an extension of the people and places I knew in real life.

 Q: Do you have anything in common with the characters?